 In Bloomreach Engagement, you will generate the quintiles automatically in the reports (see below in the guide).
 To do this create a report with discretization = 4/5 which creates four/five equal groups and gives you intervals that you will use further.

 With the arbitrary split, you define a fixed set of intervals where certain values equal certain scores.
-For example, R score 1 is granted to the customer who bought a product last time six months ago, R score 2 is granted to the customer who bought it three months ago.
-The challenge using arbitrary/expert split is that you need to choose the right values for the intervals.
+For example, an R score of 1 is granted to the customer who bought a product last time six months ago, R score of 2 is granted to the customer who bought it three months ago.
+The challenge of using arbitrary/expert split is that you need to choose the right values for the intervals.

 In Bloomreach Engagement, you will, fortunately, have these values in the report after the discretization.
 Take the resulting values and put them manually in your segmentation.
 You will probably have to readjust the values monthly, but usually, it takes less than five minutes.